Bimodal Camera Pose Prediction for Endoscopy: Methods

 Other relevant losses are the geometric consistency loss $L_G$ \cite{ozyoruk2021endoslam} that compares the warped depth $\tilde{D}_{\tau+k}$ to the projected depth $D'_{\tau+k}$, and the structural similarity index measure (SSIM), here referred to as $L_S$, as defined in \cite{wang2004image}.

 But due to the geometry of the colon, and the related characteristic camera movement, mapping between image plane and 3D world is ambiguous (and certainly not bijective):

-\textbf{Illumination inconsistency:} Camera-pose-dependent lighting interferes with warping losses: The same surface can look very different from slightly different positions.
+\textbf{Illumination inconsistency:} Camera-pose-dependent lighting interferes with warping losses: The same surface can look very different from slightly different positions because the light source is attached to the endoscope.
 Adjusting for illumination inconsistency by scaling the intensity values of an image pair to have the same mean \cite{ozyoruk2021endoslam} only linearly approximates the illumination differences.
 It neglects, for instance, that colon folds throw shadows and block light from reaching farther parts of the lumen.
 Illumination is an important cue for understanding geometry in the mostly textureless colon.
 Its inconsistency challenges the applicability of warping-based methods in the colon.

 \textbf{Smoothness inertia:} Networks tend to predict smooth depth maps when trained with naive warping loss, and this is often even reinforced by a smoothness loss \cite{zhou2017unsupervised}.
 While this might be a reasonable approach for smooth surfaces like bronchi, the geometry of the colon is characterized through folds and thus sharp steps in depth.